Sivaparam/team-profile-generator/README.md

 * This applciation uses node.js, Inquirer(to get user input), Jest(unit testing)

-* How to Install: 'npm inti', npm i inquirer@8.2.4, jest --init, npm install --save-dev
+* How to Install:
+npm inti
+npm i inquirer@8.2.4
+jest --init
+npm install --save-dev

 * How to Invoke: in command line 'node index.js'